GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/java/index.md

 ### Get User Info

-Once the user has been authenticated by the OpenID Connect Provider, the `send` method returns Claims (Like First Name, Last Name, emailId, etc.) about the authenticated end user.
+Once the user has been authenticated by the OpenID Connect Provider (OP), the `send` method returns the claims (First Name, Last Name, E-Mail ID, etc.) about the authenticated end user.

 **Required parameters:**